-NOTE: Some courses may be accepted as transfer credit from other institutions.
+NOTE: Some of the above courses may be accepted as transfer credit from other institutions.
 See your advisor for assistance.
 Training in Human Relations:

 - □ EDU 150 Professional Education in a Diverse Society or - □ EDU 457 Human Relations in a Pluralistic Society (if transferring in an equivalent EDU 150 course from another institution)